RedHatOfficial/ose-pivproxy/README.md

   * Must be _all_ of the required authorities concatenated into one file

 ## Variables
-Variables in this document are dentoed with `<variable>`.
+Variables in this document are denoted with `<variable>`.
 These are items that the user/configurer should be careful to note as they may not have defaults.
 There are two variables that are required to complete the configuration and have _no_ default value.
-* `<public pivproxy url>` - the publicly accessible URL for the PIV proxy created in this guide.
+* **`<public pivproxy url>`** - the publicly accessible URL for the PIV proxy created in this guide.
 The master console _will redirect_ traffic to this URL when a login is required.
 This URL must be accessible and routable by clients neededing to authenticate.
-* `<public master url>` - the public URL used by clients to reach the master console.
+* **`<public master url>`** - the public URL used by clients to reach the master console.
 The PIV proxy will need to redirect traffic from itself to this URL to complete the authentication process.

 _Be sure to replace any instance of these variables in the below documentation with your own site-specific values._